Information for Healthcare Professionals

 Ending Isolation for Patients with Confirmed or Suspected Infection

-For most patients with confirmed or suspected COVID-19, isolation can be discontinued at least 10 days after symptoms onset, or for 72 hours after symptoms resolve (fever has gone away without using a fever-reducing medication like Tylenol or ibuprofen AND their symptoms like cough, body aches, sore throat, have improved), whichever is longer.
+For most patients with confirmed or suspected COVID-19, including patients returning to long-term care facilities with mild or moderate illness, isolation can be discontinued at 10 days after symptoms onset, and 24 hours after symptoms resolve (fever has gone away without using a fever-reducing medication like Tylenol or ibuprofen AND their symptoms like cough, body aches, sore throat, have improved), whichever is longer.

-Given that hospitalized patients and severely immunocompromised patients (e.g., medical treatment with immunosuppressive drugs, bone marrow or solid organ transplant recipients, inherited immunodeficiency, poorly controlled HIV) may have longer periods of SARS-CoV-2 RNA detection compared to patients with mild or moderate disease, patients who were hospitalized with COVID-19 or are severely immune-compromised should be instructed to remain isolated for at least 14 days or for 72 hours after their symptoms resolve (fever has gone away without using a fever-reducing medication like Tylenol or ibuprofen AND their symptoms like cough, body aches, sore throat, have improved), whichever is longer.
+Patients with severe disease hospitalized in the intensive care unit may have longer periods of SARS-CoV-2 RNA shedding compared to patients with mild or moderate disease, patients who were hospitalized in the intensive care unit with COVID-19 or are severely immune-compromised should be instructed to remain isolated for at least 20 days and for 24 hours after their symptoms resolve (fever has gone away without using a fever-reducing medication like Tylenol or ibuprofen AND their symptoms like cough, body aches, sore throat, have improved), whichever is longer.

-Note: Any patient who has confirmed COVID-19 that needs to enter a healthcare facility within 14 days of symptom onset, or before the required 72 hours after symptom resolution has elapsed, should wear a mask at all times while in the facility.
-In addition, staff should wear all required personal protective equipment (PPE) while caring for the patient.
+Note: Any patient who has confirmed COVID-19 who is admitted to a healthcare facility within 10 days of symptom onset, and/or before the required 24 hours after symptom resolution has elapsed, can only be admitted to a COVID unit after clearance from the Local Public Health Department.

 The use of investigational therapies for treatment of COVID-19 should ideally be done in the context of enrollment in randomized controlled trials.
 For the latest information, see Information for Clinicians on Therapeutic Options for COVID-19 Patients.
 For the information on registered trials in the U.S., see ClinicalTrials.gov.